rachelrly/image-scripting/README.md

 This is the basic script that takes large, oversized screenshots and turns them into web-appropriate `.jpegs`.

+### test.sh

+This is an idempotent test that runs `resize.sh` after copying the sample images.
+This is meant to be run from the root dir.

 ### /test-images

 This folder contains five test `.png` images